Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 \end{split}\]

-where \(d_1\) and \(d_2\) are some non-given real numbers.
+where \(d_1\) and \(d_2\) are real numbers.
 Determine \(d_1\) and \(d_2\).

 Hint

-If we insert \(f_1(t)=d_1 \cdot \mathrm e^{2t}\) and \(f_1(t)=d_2 \cdot \mathrm e^{2t}\) into the system, then we achieve that \(2d_1 \mathrm e^{2t}= (2d_1-5d_2+1)\mathrm e^{2t}\) and \(2d_2 \mathrm e^{2t}= (d_1-2d_2-1)\mathrm e^{2t}\).
+By inserting \(f_1(t)=d_1 \cdot \mathrm e^{2t}\) and \(f_1(t)=d_2 \cdot \mathrm e^{2t}\) into the system, we get \(2d_1 \mathrm e^{2t}= (2d_1-5d_2+1)\mathrm e^{2t}\) and \(2d_2 \mathrm e^{2t}= (d_1-2d_2-1)\mathrm e^{2t}\).
 Which equations must \(d_1\) and \(d_2\) thus fulfill?

 Answer

-The constants \(d_1\) and \(d_2\) must fulfill the equations \(2d_1=2d_1-5d_2+1\) and \(2d_2=d_1-2d_2-1.\) Solving these two equations gives \(d_1=9/5 \, \) and \(d_2=1/5\).
+The constants \(d_1\) and \(d_2\) must fulfill the equations \(2d_1=2d_1-5d_2+1\) and \(2d_2=d_1-2d_2-1.\) Solving these two equations will show that \(d_1=9/5 \, \) and \(d_2=1/5\).

 Question b